 I convince myself that maybe he didn't recognize me after all, and waste another 30 minutes following him back up to the bookstore, where he turns the sign from Closed to Open and doesn't emerge again.

-You have gained Marker W .
-Please note this in your case log.
+Circle Marker J1 in your case log.